 - Nation-building and citizenship

-Grounded in each program's distinct geographical and cultural context, students can choose to explore subjects such as the anthropological and cultural composition of South African society; the short- and long-term impacts of Central American revolutionary movements from the Nicaraguan perspective; or post-socialist transformation in the Balkans.
+Grounded in each program's distinct geographical and cultural context, students can choose to explore subjects such as the anthropological and cultural composition of South African society; ongoing efforts in fostering peace, unity, and reconciliation in Rwanda; and post-socialist transformation in the Balkans.